 The father of modern electrochemistry talks baseball, the segregation era, and why your students are the most important thing

 Allen Bard is a chemistry professor at the University of Texas at Austin, US, who helped assemble the holy grails of chemistry for Accounts of Chemical Research 25 years ago.
-Considered by many to be the ‘father of modern electrochemistry’, his is known for his pioneering work on scanning electrochemical microscopy, electrochemiluminescence and photoelectrochemistry.
+Considered by many to be the ‘father of modern electrochemistry’, he is known for his pioneering work on scanning electrochemical microscopy, electrochemiluminescence and photoelectrochemistry.

 I grew up in New York and it was interesting times, because first, I was born during the Great Depression, and then, right after that, the second world war started.
 But for a child, New York was a very good place.
 It was exciting.
 I would go down to museums by subway, even when I was very small, every weekend.
 It was a real playground of anything you wanted.